-Debuting alongside of it, were two additional GMT-Master II references, referred to unofficially as “Rootbeer” GMTs.
+Debuting alongside it were two additional GMT-Master II references referred to unofficially as “Rootbeer” GMTs.
 One is the Everose Rolesor version (Ref.
-126711 CHNR) that combine Oystersteel and 18K Everose gold and the other made entirely in 18K Everose gold (Ref.
+126711 CHNR) that combines Oystersteel and 18K Everose gold and the other made entirely in 18K Everose gold (Ref.
 126715 CHNR).

 The GMT displays the local time via 18K pink gold 12-hour central Mercedes-style hour hand and minutes via a baton-shaped central hand.
-The 24-hour GMT hand features an oversized arrow tip, and the seconds is baton-shaped with a lollipop tip and circular counterweight, also is 18K pink gold.
-The applied markers and all the hands feature Rolex’s proprietary lume called Chromalight which lights up blue.
+The 24-hour GMT hand features an oversized arrow tip, the seconds hand is baton-shaped with a lollipop tip and circular counterweight, also in 18K pink gold.
+The applied markers and all the hands feature Rolex’s proprietary luminescent material called Chromalight which lights up blue.

 The dial is a black lacquer, which is glossy and will surely sell, but I could imagine a matte dial selling just as well.
 The flange still has ROLEX ROLEX ROLEX engraved on it, which is another point of contention amongst watch enthusiasts.
 And while the overall execution of the GMT-Master II is quite good, I do think that is a superfluous design element.

 Both versions feature the new black and brown ceramic bezel, which is where the soft drink nickname comes from.
 The bezel is 18K gold, with a 24-hour graduated ceramic insert that has molded numerals and graduations coated with pink gold via PVD (physical vapor deposition).